We updated this alert in May 2022 and have updated it again to take into account recent developments.

 The criminals usually exploit a vulnerability in the operating system or other installed software, which then starts the encryption process.

 We have looked at this in more details in previous alerts such as www.bit.ly/cvransom and https://www.corderycompliance.com/data-breaches-and-transparency/.
-Earlier this month we also interviewed Don Smith, Senior Director, Secureworks Counter Threat Unit™ (CTU™) about ransomware: https://www.corderycompliance.com/cordery-head-to-head-don-smith-ransomware/.
+In June 2021, we also interviewed Don Smith, Senior Director, Secureworks Counter Threat Unit™ about ransomware: https://www.corderycompliance.com/cordery-head-to-head-don-smith-ransomware/.
+More recently we have looked at the effects of the conflict in the Ukraine on ransomware.
+You can read those thoughts here https://bit.ly/ukrwar.

-The figures for the year to date seem to support a rise in ransomware attacks as compared to the same period last year: https://www.blackfog.com/the-state-of-ransomware-in-2021/.
-The chief of the UK’s National Cyber Security Centre (NCSC) also said this week that ransomware was the key threat facing the UK and urged the public and business to take it seriously: https://www.ncsc.gov.uk/news/rusi-lecture.
+The figures seem to support a continued rise in ransomware attacks.
+There are some useful figures on breaches here https://www.blackfog.com/the-state-of-ransomware-in-2022/.
+In March 2022, the UK’s DPA, the ICO, said that the number of cyber-related data breaches was up almost 20% over the past two years and they also highlighted issues around the Ukraine conflict.
+The Chief of the UK’s National Cyber Security Centre (NCSC) has also said that ransomware was the key threat facing the UK and urged the public and business to take it seriously: https://www.ncsc.gov.uk/news/rusi-lecture.

 What are the potential legal and commercial risks of paying ransoms?